100mslive/100ms-web/README.md

 yarn start
 ```

 The app now should be running at [http://localhost:3000/](http://localhost:3000/).
 You should see a Welcome message saying "Almost There!".
 Follow the instructions on the page to create a new room.
-You could also visit the [Next section](https://github.com/100mslive/100ms-web/wiki/Creating-and-joining-a-room) to see how to create a room
+You can also check [Creating and Joining a Room section](#creating-and-joining-a-room) to see how to create a room.

 ## Creating and Joining a Room